nccgroup/OneLogicalMyth_Shell/README.md

 # OneLogicalMyth_Shell

 This HTA shell was created to assist in breakout assessments.
-I built this over a year ago initally and thought others might find it useful.
+I built this over a year ago initally and thought others might find it useful so have now made it public.
+Please feel free to submit pull requests.

 # Features
 ## File Explorer